-If you suspect that you or someone you know is suffering from schizophrenia, seek help right away.
-The earlier you catch schizophrenia and begin treating it, the better your chances of getting and staying well.
-An experienced mental health professional can make sure your symptoms are caused by schizophrenia and get you the treatment you need.
+If you identify schizophrenia symptoms, seek help right away.
+The earlier you catch schizophrenia and begin treatment with an experienced mental health professional, the better your chances of getting and staying well.

-Successful treatment of schizophrenia depends on a combination of factors.
+Successful schizophrenia treatment depends on a combination of factors.
 Medication alone is not enough.
-In order to get the most out of treatment, it's important to educate yourself about the illness, communicate with your doctors and therapists, have a strong support system, make healthy lifestyle choices, and stick to your treatment plan.
+It's important to also educate yourself about the illness, communicate with your doctors and therapists, have a strong support system, take self-help steps, and stick to your treatment plan.

-Treatment must be individualized to your needs, but no matter your situation, you’ll do best if you’re an active participant in your own treatment and recovery.
-You should always have a voice in the treatment process and your needs and concerns should be respected.
-Treatment works best when you, your family, and your doctors and therapists are all working together.
+While schizophrenia treatment should be individualized to your specific needs, you should always have a voice in the treatment process and your needs and concerns should be respected.
+Treatment works best when you, your family, and your medical team all work together.

 - Don’t buy into the stigma of schizophrenia.
 Many fears about schizophrenia are not based on reality.
-It’s important to take your illness seriously, but don’t buy into the myth that you can’t get better.
+Take your illness seriously but don’t buy into the myth that you can’t get better.
 Associate with people who see beyond your diagnosis, to the person you really are.

 - Communicate with your doctor.
-Make sure you’re getting the right dose of medication—not too much, and not too little.
-It’s not just your doctor’s job to figure out the dosage and drug that’s right for you.
+Help your doctor ensure you’re getting the right type and dose of medication.
 Be honest and upfront about side effects, concerns, and other treatment issues.

-- Pursue therapies that teach you how to manage and cope with your symptoms.
+- Pursue therapies that help you manage symptoms.
 Don’t rely on medication alone.
 Supportive therapy can teach you how to challenge delusional beliefs, ignore voices in your head, protect against relapse, and motivate yourself.

 - Set and work toward life goals.
-Having schizophrenia doesn’t mean you can’t work, have relationships, and get involved in your community.
-It’s important to set meaningful goals for yourself and participate in your own wellness.
+Having schizophrenia doesn’t mean you can’t work, have relationships, or experience a fulfilling life.
+Set meaningful life goals for yourself beyond your illness.